Katy Perry Net Worth

 In 2017 she spent $19 million to acquire a mansion in Beverly Hills, which she still owns to this day.

 In 2018 she spent $7.5 million for another Beverly Hills home.
-This one is occupied by family members until Katy decided to list the property in 2020 for $8 million.
+This one was occupied by family members until Katy decided to list the property in 2020 for $8 million.

 In 2019, while the nun court battle was finally wrapping up, Katy sold two side-by-side homes in LA's Runyon Canyon area for a combined $12.3 million.

 In October 2020, Katy and Orlando paid $14.2 million for a roughly 9-acre estate in Montecito, California.
 Here's a video tour:

 Summary: Katy Perry's net worth is $330 million.
 Ever year for over a decade she has been one of the highest-paid celebrities on the planet.
 In some years she has earned more than $50 million from her various endeavors.
 Her annual earnings have topped $100 million in one year.

 |Date of Birth:||Oct 25, 1984 (36 years old)|